4 Milk Alternatives to Try (and 4 to Avoid)

 Along with gluten, dairy is one food that I believe that everyone should avoid.
 Dairy is highly inflammatory and can cause digestive issues, acne, stronger presentations of autistic behaviors, and other health issues.
 A large percentage of the adult population has lactose intolerance, which means that they do not produce the lactase enzyme necessary to break down the milk sugar, lactose.

 The casein protein in dairy is also structurally similar to gluten, which may lead to the same type of problems as gluten does, including inflammation, molecular mimicry, leaky gut syndrome, and autoimmunity.
 As I discussed in this article, though sheep’s and goat’s milk may be easier on your stomach, they may also cause similar issues as cow’s milk.
 Lastly, non-organic dairy is also filled with hormones and antibiotics that may lead to mood swings, acne, and other health issues.
-I recommend that you choose other organic, dairy-free alternatives to milk as the healthiest option.2,3,4,5
+2,3,4,5

 4 Plant Milks to Try